-The student organization that provides leadership training and the opportunity for experience through competition at the district, state, and international level is the Vocational and Industrial Clubs of America (VICA).
+The student organization that provides leadership training and the opportunity for experience through competition at the district, state, and international level is the SKILLS USA.
 Student membership in this organization is strongly recommended.

 The Barnwell County Career Center is a nationally certified program.
 Certification is through the National Automotive Technicians Education Foundation, a division of the National Institute for Automotive Service Excellence (ASE).
-This program meets the same standards as Post-Secondary college programs
+This program meets the same standards as Post-Secondary college programs.